MuhammadFarag/hello-kotlin/README.md

 ```

 ## Option Type (nullable)
 Kotlin doesn't have option type.
-It has what I might consider a better alternative. if you try this in Kotlin the compiler will scream right at you, you just can't do it:
+It has what I might consider a better alternative.
+If you try this in Kotlin the compiler will scream right at you.
+You just can't do it:
 ```kotlin
 val x:String = null
 ```